 Human studies demonstrated the effectiveness of these visualizations, showcasing improved class discrimination, increased classifier trustworthiness transparency, and the identification of biases within datasets.
 Additionally, the technique identified crucial neurons and provided textual explanations for model decisions, contributing to a more comprehensive understanding of model behavior.
 Grad-CAM’s reliance on gradients, subjectivity in interpretation, and computational overhead pose challenges, impacting its usability in real-time applications or in highly complex models.

 Dive into the future of AI with GenAI Pinnacle.
-From training bespoke models to tackling real-world challenges like PII masking, empower your projects with cutting-edge capabilities.
+Empower your projects with cutting-edge capabilities, from training bespoke models to tackling real-world challenges like PII masking.
 Start Exploring.

-A. Grad-CAM (Gradient-weighted Class Activation Mapping) is a technique used in deep learning.
-It helps to visualize where a convolutional neural network (CNN) is looking when making a prediction.
+A. Grad-CAM (Gradient-weighted Class Activation Mapping) is a deep learning technique that helps visualize where a convolutional neural network (CNN) is looking when making a prediction.
 Grad-CAM creates heatmaps that highlight important regions in an image.
-These regions influence the model’s decision.
-This helps to understand and interpret how the model is working.
+These regions influence the model’s decision, which helps to understand and interpret how the model is working.

 A. CAM (Class Activation Mapping): Requires modifying the CNN architecture by adding a global average pooling layer before the final classification layer.
 This limits its use to specific types of models.